-(34) We agree with EFRAG (paragraph A2.21) that the situation in which a reporting entity holding options and/or convertible instruments (that would allow it to obtain the majority of voting rights of another entity if exercised) has not currently the power to direct the activities of that second entity should not consolidate that second entity is relatively straightforward.

-- (35) However, we believe that in other situations, the Board's proposals regarding options and convertible instruments suffer some lack of clarity in relation to the definition of control and seem to be inconsistent with the existence of actual power or ability to direct the activities of an entity.
-This is in particular the case in the situation described by EFRAG in paragraph A2.21(b).
+- (33) We agree with EFRAG (paragraph A2.28) that the situation in which a reporting entity holding options and/or convertible instruments (that would allow it to obtain the majority of voting rights of another entity if exercised) has not currently the power to direct the activities of that second entity should not consolidate that second entity is relatively straightforward. - (34) However, we believe that in other situations, the Board's proposals regarding options and convertible instruments suffer some lack of clarity in relation to the definition of control and seem to be inconsistent with the existence of actual power or ability to direct the activities of an entity.
+This is in particular the case in the situation described by EFRAG in paragraph A2.28 (b).
 We are of the opinion that determining whether the option holder has control over the entity should be based on the situation that exists currently (i.e. giving recognition to the fact that the options are not yet exercised).
 Accordingly, holding options would yield control only if they currently provide the holder with an effective means of imposing its wishes over the manner in which the activities of the entity are directed and that this ability can be demonstrated.
-In particular, the Board should clarify whether paragraph BC81 would apply only in situations where the power is derived from a contractual agreement or whether it would also apply where a practice exists and how that situation should be demonstrated. - (36) We would also encourage the Board to explain the difference if any between a passive shareholder and the holder of currently exercisable options.
-It seems that both parties could readily impose their decisions over the activities of the entity if, and when, they wish do to so. - (37) In our view the guidance provided is helpful but we would welcome more guidance to ensure consistent application in particular by providing additional examples.
+In particular, the Board should clarify whether paragraph BC81 would apply only in situations where the power is derived from a contractual agreement or whether it would also apply where a practice exists and how that situation should be demonstrated.

+- (35) We would also encourage the Board to explain the difference if any between a passive shareholder and the holder of currently exercisable options.
+It seems that both parties could readily impose their decisions over the activities of the entity if, and when, they wish do to so. - (36) In our view the guidance provided is helpful but we would welcome more guidance to ensure consistent application in particular by providing additional examples.
 Like pointed out by EFRAG, we agree that it is not clear if a reporting entity holds options and/or convertible instruments to obtain voting rights in a second entity, whether the mere fact that it has those options and/or convertible instruments means it has a power to direct the activities of a second entity that it would not have had had it not had the options and/or convertible instruments.
-We agree with EFRAG that paragraph 13 gives rise to further questions more than what it clarifies.
+We agree with EFRAG that paragraph 13 gives rise to further questions more than what it clarifies. - (37) Application guidance: Like EFRAG (paragraph A2.31) we are concerned that significant guidance is included in the BC (for example, BC 80 to BC 86 or BC 89 and BC 90 on agent relationship) and we strongly encourage the Board to revisit the structure of the document to ensure that all relevant guidance is included in the standard and not in the Basis for Conclusions.
+The break down between the standard and the related guidance needs to be revised.
+As an illustration, the more detailed definition provided in BC106 is helpful and we suggest including it in paragraph 30 of the draft IFRS.